apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US senators make new push to make Daylight Savings permanent**
+**Base Model M3 MacBook Air Has Faster SSD Speeds After Controversy With Previous Model**

-You can read more about it [here](https://www.foxnews.com/politics/us-senators-make-new-push-make-daylight-savings-permanent).
+You can read more about it [here](https://www.macrumors.com/2024/03/09/base-model-m3-macbook-air-faster-ssd/).

 ## Requirements
 - Python 3.8